nowane/Asteroids/TESTING.md

     - Hangman figure displays parts of the hangman even after correct input.
 For example: When the user guesses a letter correctly, there isn't a new part of the hangman displayed, however when the user after this guesses incorrectly, the hangman figure displays two new parts instead of one.
         > Eventually I found out that I simply used the variable which concerned all letter input, not just the wrong one.
 I expected this from the start, still apparently I somehow missed it when I checked it.

+    - At a size of around 822 x 530 pixels (depending on whether the accent lies on making the screen smaller or shorter from that point onwards) the hangman-figure starts to get shorter compared to it's left-side section of the keyboard due to pixel-ratio if the svg-image.
+     -  >

 - Documentation of any open bugs (ideally, test cases should focus on each individual section of every page on the website).

 [Back to Repository](https://github.com/nowane/Hangman)